U.S. flag

 Agents/circumstances to avoid: Dehydration; sun exposure if photophobia is present.

-Evaluation of relatives at risk: Biochemical and/or molecular genetic testing (if the genetic status of the proband is known) allows for early diagnosis and treatment.
+Evaluation of relatives at risk: Biochemical or molecular genetic testing of all at-risk sibs of any age is warranted to allow for early diagnosis and treatment.

 Genetic counseling.

 Cystinosis is inherited in an autosomal recessive manner.
-At conception, each sib of an affected individual has a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.
-Carrier testing for at-risk relatives and prenatal diagnosis for pregnancies at increased risk are possible if both pathogenic variants have been identified in the family.
-For pregnancies at increased risk for nephropathic cystinosis, prenatal diagnosis is also possible biochemically, based on elevated cystine concentrations in both chorionic villi and amniocytes.
+If both parents are known to be heterozygous for a CTNS pathogenic variant, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.
+Once the CTNS pathogenic variants have been identified in an affected individual, carrier testing for at-risk family members and prenatal/preimplantation genetic testing for cystinosis are possible.

 GeneReview Scope